Surihix/WhiteBinTools/README.md

     <br> ` FileCode | Chunk Number | Unk Value | Virtual Path data `
     <br> The Chunk Number value will increase only after two Chunk_## text files. so for example, if the Chunk Number is `0` in "Chunk_0.txt" file, then the number will increase to `1` in "Chunk_2.txt" file. this only applies when the gamecode is set to `-ff132`.

 - When repacking the Json file back to filelist, ensure that the structure of the text data in the Json file is similar to what it was when dumped by the `-cfj` function switch.
+I strongly recommended using VS code to edit the Json file as other text editors might add non string character bytes, which in turn will cause this program to throw errors when it tries repacking the filelist.

 ## For developers
 - The following package's Zlib classes were used for Zlib compression and decompression: